-How to Change Ownership Google Sheets
+How to Change the Ownership of a Google Sheet

 Are you changing jobs and wondering what to do with all your data in Google Sheets?
 Don’t worry.
 There’s a way to change ownership in this popular spreadsheet program.